jakewantulok/iot/README.md

 int indianaJones[] = {d,D,f,A*2,d,f,D}; // (with a# one octave above)
 ```

 `int melodySeq` is used to create the rhythm to your melody.
 It can be a little tricky, but the numbers given to the array should make sense for someone familiar to playing an instrument.
 There are whole `1`, quarter `4`, eighth `8` etc. You will see a few variances in this sketch such as `6`, `12`, and `3`.
 This was intended to slow down the melody without altering the loop.
 Smooth Criminal is an example of this.
-(You can also play around with different time signatures, if you know what you're doing)
+(You can also play around with different time signatures, if you know what you're doing!)

 You can also add pauses to your tune by adding `0`.